 PolitiFact has several companion websites.
 PolitiFact runs PunditFact, a site devoted to fact-checking talking heads, as well as PolitiFact Florida, aimed at state-level fact-checking.
 Other PolitiFact state sites are run by news organizations that have partnered with PolitiFact.
 The state sites follow the same principles as the national site.

-Some of our current partners are newspapers, such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of Cox Media Group); and the Milwaukee Journal Sentinel (part of Gannett Co.
+Some of our current partners are newspapers, such as the Austin American-Statesman (part of GateHouse Media); and the Milwaukee Journal Sentinel (part of Gannett Co.
 Inc.).
 Our partners also include Capital Public Radio based in Sacramento, Calif., and VTdigger.org, an independent Vermont-based news website.